leannel89/Project_1/README.md

 This was fixed by removing an accidental additonal attribute.

-There was also an issue found with downloading the desktop background, this was then rectified by adding a download
+There was also an issue found with downloading the desktop background, this was then rectified by adding having the image open in a new tab.

 ![](images/download_bug.png)